Jindřich Matyáš Thurn: Early life

 Both of his parents were Protestants.
-Count Jindřich Matyáš was born on in Lipnice nad Sázavou castle in the Crown of Bohemia.
-After the death of his father, he was fostered to his Catholic uncle John Ambrose.
+After his father's death, he was fostered by his Catholic uncle, John Ambrose.

+Career

-Young count Thurn served in the Imperial Habsburg embassy, and visited Istanbul, Syria, Egypt and Jerusalem.
-From 1592 he served in the imperial army against Turks.
+Young Count Thurn served in the Imperial Habsburg embassy, and visited Istanbul, Syria, Egypt, and Jerusalem.
+From 1592, he served in the imperial army against Turks.
 In imperial service, Thurn rose to the ranks of colonel and War Councillor.
-By marriage, he came into remarkable landholdings, in Croatian Krajina among other places.
-The Emperor granted him the burgraviate of Karlštejn Castle in central Bohemia as reward for his accomplishments in the battles against the Turks in Hungary.
-In northeast Bohemia he purchased 1605 the lordship of Veliš manor (near town Jičín), which brought him to the membership of the Bohemian estate of nobles (páni, "lords").
-Politically, Thurn joined the Protestants of Bohemia where he served as marshal of the nobility.
+By marriage, he came into remarkable landholdings in Croatian Krajina, among other places.
+The Emperor granted him the burgraviate of Karlštejn Castle in central Bohemia as a reward for his accomplishments in the battles against the Turks in Hungary.
+In northeast Bohemia, he purchased in 1605 the lordship of Veliš manor (near town Jičín), which brought him to the membership of the Bohemian estate of nobles (páni, "lords").
+Politically, Thurn joined the Protestants of Bohemia, where he served as marshal of the nobility.

 In 1617, the devout Catholic Archduke Ferdinand of Styria was put forward as Habsburg successor to the aged, childless emperor Matthias, and also to be elected to the Bohemian throne.
-Bohemian nobles required him to commit to honor their freedom of religion, enshrined in the Decree (Letter of Majesty) of the late Emperor Rudolf II.
-Thurn was one of signatories of Bohemians' critical reply to Ferdinand.
+Bohemian nobles required him to uphold their freedom of religion, enshrined in the Decree (Letter of Majesty) of the late Emperor Rudolf II.
+Thurn was one of the signatories of the Bohemians' critical reply to Ferdinand.

 Leader of the Bohemian Revolt

 Despite his accession to the crown of Bohemia in 1617, Ferdinand was not willing to agree to the demands of the Bohemian nobility.
 Furthermore, their demands also failed to prevent Ferdinand's election as Holy Roman Emperor in 1619.
 What the nobles did achieve was that in 1618, in a stormy event at the Royal Castle of Prague, count Thurn was a key leader of that faction of the nobility who incited a crowd that defenestrated two of Ferdinand's representatives, Jaroslav Bořita of Martinice and Vilém Slavata of Chlum together with their scribe, Philip Fabricius.

 Following the defenestration, Thurn was elected as one of the thirty Defenders of the Protestant Faith elected by the Estates of Bohemia.
-The revolt of the Protestant population of Bohemia began on 23 May 1618 and Thurn took command of the national army.
-His command was signified by a series of ineffective campaigns, faults in the campaign plan in some cases beyond his control, which frustrated imperial efforts to quickly crush the revolt.
+The revolt of the Protestant population of Bohemia began on 23 May 1618, and Thurn took command of the national army.
+His command was signified by a series of ineffective campaigns, faults in the campaign plan in some cases beyond his control, which frustrated imperial efforts to crush the revolt quickly.
 He participated in deposing Ferdinand of Bohemia from the throne and in the election of Frederick V, Elector Palatine as the new Bohemian king.
 Count Thurn was commander of a regiment at the inauspicious Battle of White Mountain in 1620.
-After the Bohemians' defeat there, Ferdinand exiled him, like all the other Protestant nobility (including leaders of the uprising) and townspeople.
+After the Bohemians' defeat there, Ferdinand exiled him, along with all the other Protestant nobility (including the leaders of the uprising) and townspeople.
 Consequently, Thurn lost his estates in Bohemia.